salahnomad/salahnomad.github.io/content/stories-wisdom/olive-trees-and-algorithms/index.md

 **I retreated to the Jbala mountains, to the olive groves that held my childhood memories of grandmother singing Amazigh songs while pressing argan oil, and my father reading H.G.
 Wells under a gas lamp.**

-Beneath The Witness Tree, as cicadas orchestrated my reckoning, I finally understood what my corporate mentors had missed. **This 800-year-old survivor didn't just endure storms and droughts; it had a strategy developed over centuries.** It held timeless wisdom that I could translate for my digital crisis—the seed of [**Rooted Nomadism**](/stories-wisdom/rooted-nomadism-philosophy/).
+Beneath The Witness Tree, as cicadas orchestrated my reckoning, I finally understood what my corporate mentors had missed. **This 800-year-old survivor didn't just endure storms and droughts; it had a strategy developed over centuries.** It held timeless wisdom that I could translate for my digital crisis—the seed of [**{{< glossary-link "Rooted Nomadism" >}}**](/stories-wisdom/rooted-nomadism-philosophy/).

 | **Olive Tree Wisdom** | **My Digital Translation** |
 |:----------------------|:-------------------------|